On the Robustness of Average Losses for Partial-Label Learning: Theoretical Results

-(1) for any symmetric loss, $f^*=f^*_{\rm PL}$;
+(1) for any symmetric loss, $\tilde{f}^*=f^*$;

-(2) for any bounded loss, $0\leq\R_{\rm PL}(f^*)-\R_{\rm PL}^*\leq A(C_2-C_1)$, where $A=\sum_{i=1}^{k-1}\frac{1}{i}\sum_{s:|s|=i}\eta_{ys}$. \end{theorem} In Theorem~\ref{thm:sampling}, $A$ is the \emph{weighted sum} of $p(y\in s|y)$.
-Under certain conditions, the risk of the Bayes classifier on PL data approaches the minimal PL risk w.r.t.~bounded losses.
-The tighter the bound of the bounded loss is, the more robust the average PL loss is, and the extreme case is achieved by the symmetric loss which leads to \emph{classifier-consistency} \cite{feng2020provably}.
-There is a constraint $\R^*=0$ that means the classes are separable in supervised learning if the multi-class loss $\ell$ is classification-calibrated \cite{bartlett2006convexity,scott2012}.
-Note that experimental results in Sec.~\ref{sec:exp} show that even if this constraint is not satisfied, bounded losses still show good empirical robustness.
-Another key condition on the sampling probability signifies that other labels will not always be included in the label set, i.e., \emph{the domination of true labels}.
-It can be seen that the conditions for robustness do not depend on the clean data distribution.
-Theorem~\ref{thm:sampling} immediately leads to a special case where the sampling probability is uniform. \begin{corollary} With the Uniform Sampling Process, for any symmetric loss, $f^*=f^*_{\rm PL}$; for any bounded loss, $0\leq\R_{\rm PL}(f^*)-\R_{\rm PL}^*\leq A'(C_2-C_1)$ and $0\leq\R(f^*_{\rm PL})-\R^*\leq\frac{A'(C_2-C_1)}{A-A'}$, where $A=\frac{1}{2^{k-1}-1}\sum_{j=1}^{k-1}\frac{1}{j}C_{k-1}^{j-1}$ and $A'=\frac{1}{2^{k-1}-1}\sum_{j=2}^{k-1}\frac{1}{j}C_{k-2}^{j-2}$. \end{corollary} Here $A$ also denotes the weighted sum of $p(y\in s|y)$, and $A'$ is the weighted sum of $p(i\in s,i\neq y|y)$, representing the weighted sum of the probabilities that an incorrect label appears in the label set given the specific true label.
-The uniform sampling probability ensures the domination of true labels.
-In the uniform case, the optimal PL classifier approaches the Bayes classifier, such that the robustness is better guaranteed.
-In addition, the separability constraint $\R^*=0$ is eliminated, which implies that even in the stochastic scenario \cite{mohri2018foundations}, learning with the average PL loss can be robust.
+(2) for any bounded loss, $0\leq\tilde{\R}(f^*)-\tilde{\R}^*\leq A(C_2-C_1)$, where $A=\sum_{i=1}^{k-1}\frac{1}{i}\sum_{s:|s|=i}\eta^y_s$. \end{theorem} $A$ is the \emph{weighted sum} of $p(y\in s|y)$.
+Theorem~\ref{thm:sampling} shows that under certain conditions, the risk of the Bayes classifier on PL data approaches the minimal PLL risk w.r.t.~bounded losses.
+The tighter the bound of the bounded loss is, the more robust the APL loss is, and the extreme case is achieved by the symmetric loss which leads to statistical consistency (refer to Section~\ref{subsec:robust}).
+The key condition for PL-robustness lies in the sampling probability.
+Since $\sum_{y\in s}\eta^y_s=1$, the condition $\sum_{s:i\in s}\eta^y_s<1, \ \forall i\neq y$ indicates that any labels other than the true one are not necessarily included in the candidate-label set, i.e., \emph{the domination of true labels}.
+There is another constraint $\R^*=0$ that means the classes are separable in fully-supervised classification if the multi-class loss $\ell$ is classification-calibrated.
+Note that experimental results later show that even if this constraint is not satisfied, bounded losses still show good empirical PL-robustness.
+We can see that the conditions for robustness do not depend on the clean distribution.